JeydinNewWon/MeloettaBot/README.md

 ## Music Module

 Here are the steps to install the Music Module for Meloetta.
+(Please follow the procedure above before following this one).

 1. Go to https://developer.apple.com/account/.
 Sign in with your Apple ID or create a new one.
 2. Go to Downloads, (or Download Tools), scroll down, and click, 'See more downloads'.